 03:30 pm ETA Bura Soda Water Pool (Catarman)

 05:00 pm ETA The Sunken Cemetery (Catarman)

-You can also do this itinerary BEFORE you tour White Island (Morning), and Mantigue Island & Taguines Lagoon (afternoon) the next day.
+You can also do this itinerary the day before you tour White Island (morning), then Mantigue Island & Taguines Lagoon (afternoon).

 And as you would notice, not all the 10 destinations were covered in this itinerary.
 You may replace any destination as you like.
 For example, you can replace Tuasan Falls with Sto.
 Nino Cold Spring or Walkway to Old Volcano.
 Or maybe you could cover all those 10 within a day like a super human.
 It’s really up to you.
 Anyway, you should not worry in case you fail to cover all within a day.
 You may visit the remaining destinations in another day especially if you have at least 3 days in Camiguin.

 You can also mix an island tour with inland tours but that would not be practical.
 Because if you will rent a motorbike or multicab, you need to make the most out of it by covering as many places as you can.
 If you will do this “mixed tour”, you’ll end up spending more on transportation.

 And in case the weather would not cooperate resulting to ruined itinerary (just like our case), you’re allowed to be sad but don’t be discouraged.
 There are still reasons to go back!

 If you’re looking for a nice and safe accommodation, you can score discounted rooms in Camiguin with Agoda!
 There are a lot of rooms to choose from and it’s easy and convenient!
 Begin your search here: